Henry O'Neill

-Henry O'Neill (August 10, 1891 - May 18, 1961) was an American actor known for playing gray-haired fathers, lawyers, and similarly dignified roles on film during the 1930s and 1940s.
+Henry O'Neill (August 10, 1891 - May 18, 1961) was an American actor known for playing gray-haired fathers, lawyers, and similarly dignified roles in over 175 movies between the 1930s and 1950s.

 Early life

 Henry O'Neill was born in Orange, New Jersey on August 10, 1891 where he grew up before moving to Los Angeles, California.
+His grandparents came from Ireland to the United States.
+His education went through one year of college, after which he joined a stock theater troupe that went through his community.

 Career

 O'Neill began his acting career on the stage, after dropping out of college to join a traveling theater company.
-He served in the Navy in World War I, after which he worked at several jobs, including being an usher in a funeral home.
-Eventually, he returned to the stage.
+He served in the Navy as a chief petty officer in World War I, after which he worked at several jobs, including being an usher in a funeral home.
+Eventually, he returned to the stage, joining a road show to tour the United States in 1919.
 His Broadway debut came in The Spring (1921), and his final Broadway appearance was in Shooting Star (1933).
 He also acted with the Provincetown Players and the Celtic Players.

 In the early 1930s he began appearing in films, including The Big Shakedown (1934), the Western Santa Fe Trail (1940), the musical Anchors Aweigh (1945), The Green Years (1946), and The Reckless Moment (1949).
 His last film was The Wings of Eagles (1957), starring John Wayne.

+An article in The New York Times said of O'Neill:Whether he is playing a banker. lawyer or doctor, the quiet dignity of his characters, combined with forcefulness and a kind of directness, makes him akin to vast numbers of his wide audience.
+Even his appearance, as a slender, straight, conservatively dressed man with graying hair and aristocratic features, is true to the conservative, conventional type of American business man.

 Personal life

+O'Neill was not related to Eugene O'Neill, but his first major Broadway role was Paddy in the latter's The Hairy Ape.
+The two men became good friends thereafter, and the actor performed in a number of the writer's plays.

 He was on the board of directors of the Screen Actors Guild and has a star on the Hollywood Walk of Fame.

 In 1924, O'Neill married Anna Barry.
 They had one child and remained wed until his death.

-O'Neill died in Hollywood, California, at the age of 69.
+On May 18, 1961, O'Neill died in Hollywood, California, at the age of 69.
 His remains are interred at San Fernando Mission Cemetery in North Hollywood.